jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Appendix.md

 - **Name**.
 A description for the chart.
 The name, or a code, if you would like to keep the data anonymous.

 - **Latitude**.
 Geographical latitude in the format *dd:mm:ss:D*.
-For *dd* enter the degrees (use 1 or 2 positions), for *mm* the minutes and for *ss* the seconds.
+For *dd*, enter the degrees (use 1 or 2 positions), for *mm* the minutes and for *ss* the seconds.
 Replace *D* with *‘E’* for eastern longitude or *‘W’* for western longitude.
 Use colons between all items.

 - **Longitude**.
 Geographical longitude in almost the same format as for Latitude: ddd:mm:ss.
 For *dd* enter the degrees (use 1, 2 or 3 positions), for *mm* the minutes and for *ss* the seconds.
 Replace *D* with *‘N’* for northern latitude or *‘S’* for southern latitude.

 - **Date**.
 Birthdate, or date for an event in the format *yyyy/mm/dd*.
-For *yyyy* enter the year, for *mm* the month and for *dd* the date.
-Use a forward slash between all items.
+For *yyyy*, enter the year, for *mm* the month and for *dd* the date.
+Use a forward slash between all items for the data.

 - **Cal**.
 The calendar.
 For most charts, this will be Gregorian: use the character *‘G’*.
 If the time reckoning was according to the Julian Calendar, use *‘J’*.

 - **Time**.
 Time for the birth or for an event.
 Use the format *hh:mm:ss* or *hh:mm*.
-For *hh* enter the hour, for *mm* the minutes and for *ss* the seconds.
+For *hh*, enter the hour, for *mm* the minutes and for *ss* the seconds.
 Seconds are optional.
-Use colons between all items.
+Use colons between all items for the time.

 - **Zone**.
 Enter the correction for the time zone.
 This is a number, possibly with a fraction.
-This does not depnd on the locality of your computer: always use a dot between integer part and fraction.
+This does not depend on the locality of your computer: always use a dot between integer part and fraction.

 - **DST**.
 Shows if daylight saving time applies.
 Use *0* for no DST and *1* for DST.